profsmith89/ctps/_sources/chap05.md

         # REST OF SCRIPT
 ```

 Our script specifies the hostname (`HOST`) as an IP address.
 Every computer connected to the Internet has an IP address, and to get started with our client and server scripts, we're going to use a special one.
-The IP address `127.0.0.1` is recognized by most all networked machines as a way of saying you're talking about the machine on which you're logged in, which in computer parlance is called the *localhost*.
+The IP address `127.0.0.1` is recognized by most networked machines as a way of saying you're talking about the machine on which you're logged in, which in computer parlance is called the *localhost*.
 Just as each of us has a name, we also know we're talking about ourselves when we say "self."

 You'll also hear people talking about `127.0.0.1` as the *loopback address*.
 The idea is that we send out a message and it loops right back to us.
 By using this loopback address, we can run our client and server scripts on the same machine.